himbeer-toni/WebGit/README.md

 # WebGit
-View git info of a local repo in the browser using a PHP
+View git info of a local repo in the browser using a PHP-script